13.6 Smoking and Health

 13.6 Summary

 • Smoking is the single greatest cause of preventable death worldwide.
 It has adverse effects on just about every body system and organ.
 Tobacco smoke affects not only smokers, but also non-smokers who are exposed to secondhand smoke.
-The in tobacco is highly addictive, making it very difficult to quit smoking.
+The nicotine in tobacco is highly addictive, making it very difficult to quit smoking.

 • A wide diversity of additional adverse health effects are attributable to smoking, such as erectile dysfunction, female infertility, and slow wound healing.